top of page

 You might have even used alcohol or other drugs to try to cope, which can add to the problem.

-And if the career you love - or the career you want - depends on you being able to perform effectively, avoidance is likely not a viable option.
+And if you love - or want - a career that depends on you being able to perform, avoiding the problem is not a great option.

 You need a better solution.